kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(v\) No breakaway coupling design may allow the release of fuel once the coupling has performed its intended function.

-\(2\) All individual breakaway couplings, coupling fuel feed systems, or equivalent means must be designed, tested, installed, and maintained so that inadvertent fuel shutoff in flight is improbable in accordance with §27.955(a) and must comply with the fatigue evaluation requirements of §27.571 without leaking.
+\(2\) All individual breakaway couplings, coupling fuel feed systems, or equivalent means must be designed, tested, installed, and maintained so that inadvertent fuel shutoff in flight is improbable in accordance with [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.955   Fuel flow.|§27.955]](a) and must comply with the fatigue evaluation requirements of [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.571   Fatigue evaluation of flight structure.|§27.571]] without leaking.

-\(3\) Alternate, equivalent means to the use of breakaway couplings must not create a survivable impact-induced load on the fuel line to which it is installed greater than 25 to 50 percent of the ultimate load (strength) of the weakest component in the line and must comply with the fatigue requirements of §27.571 without leaking.
+\(3\) Alternate, equivalent means to the use of breakaway couplings must not create a survivable impact-induced load on the fuel line to which it is installed greater than 25 to 50 percent of the ultimate load (strength) of the weakest component in the line and must comply with the fatigue requirements of [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.571   Fatigue evaluation of flight structure.|§27.571]] without leaking.

 \(d\) *Frangible or deformable structural attachments.* Unless hazardous relative motion of fuel tanks and fuel system components to local rotorcraft structure is demonstrated to be extremely improbable in an otherwise survivable impact, frangible or locally deformable attachments of fuel tanks and fuel system components to local rotorcraft structure must be used.
 The attachment of fuel tanks and fuel system components to local rotorcraft structure, whether frangible or locally deformable, must be designed such that its separation or relative local deformation will occur without rupture or local tear-out of the fuel tank or fuel system components that will cause fuel leakage.
 The ultimate strength of frangible or deformable attachments must be as follows: